John Bryson: 2012 traffic accidents and resignation

 On June 9, 2012, Bryson was involved in a pair of car crashes in San Gabriel, California and Rosemead, California, which were investigated as possible felony hit and run.
 He is said to have been found unconscious at the site of the second crash.
 A Department of Commerce spokesperson confirmed he was involved in a crash, and said Bryson had suffered from a seizure.
-Los Angeles County prosecutors announced on July 3, 2012, that no criminal charges would be pursued.

-On June 11, Bryson announced in a memo that he was taking a medical leave of absence.
-Deputy Secretary of Commerce Rebecca Blank began serving as Acting Secretary of Commerce.

-On June 21, 2012, Bryson announced his resignation from the post of Secretary of Commerce.
+After announcing in a memo that he was taking a medical leave of absence, with Deputy Secretary of Commerce Rebecca Blank taking over as Acting Secretary of Commerce, Bryson announced on June 21, 2012, his resignation from the post of Secretary of Commerce, because, "the work that [Commerce employees] do to help America’s entrepreneurs and businesses build our economy and create jobs is more important now than ever and I have come to the conclusion that I need to step down to prevent distractions from this critical mission."

-In July, it was reported that Bryson would not be criminally charged for the collisions, as they resulted from the cognitive effect of unexpected seizure.
+Los Angeles County prosecutors announced on July 3, 2012, that no criminal charges would be pursued, as the collisions resulted from the cognitive effect of unexpected seizure.